Skip to main content

 • Needs assistance with Meal Preparation due only to illiteracy.

-• Hasn’t had experience or learned the task of Meal Preparation and his or her ability to complete this task has yet to be reviewed to determine the person’s ability to complete the task.
+• Hasn’t had experience or learned the task of Meal Preparation and their ability to complete this task has yet to be reviewed to determine the person’s ability to complete the task.

 • Can make a simple meal such as cereal, sandwich, reheating food including frozen, leftovers, and food prepared by others.